 Ideally, zucchini squash harvesting will commence when you have fruit that is 6 to 8 inches (15-20 cm.) long.
 Some cultivars have fruit that is still edible at up to a foot (31 cm.) long.
 That said, if you leave the fruit on too long, the seeds and rind harden, making it unpalatable.

 If you pick often, fruit production is hastened, which may or may not be a good thing.
 If you find that you and yours are drowning in more zucchini than can be reasonably used, leave a few fruit on the plant to slow down production.

 Fruit should also be dark green (yellow or white depending upon the variety) and firm.
 If the fruit feels mushy, it’s probably rotting and should be discarded.

 Don’t just pull the fruit from the plant when zucchini squash harvesting.
 You will likely damage the plant.
 Cut the fruit from the plant at the stem.

 With its broad leaves, zucchini fruit can be difficult to spot, hence, giants are often found hiding where you had never noticed fruit before.
 Check under the leaves for hidden fruit.
 Be careful when you are hunting, lest you damage the fragile leaves and stems.

 Place it in sealed quart size freezer bags and freeze them flat so they can be stacked in the freezer.
-I shred because the end result will likely be zucchini bread or fried zucchini cakes.
-You can also wash the fruit, dry it, and cut it into one inch cubes and then freeze it in freezer bags.
-Either way, frozen zucchini lasts up to 3 months.
+I shred it because the end result will likely be zucchini bread or fried zucchini cakes.
+You can also wash the fruit, dry it, and cut it into one inch (2.5 cm.) cubes and then freeze it in freezer bags.
+Either way, frozen zucchini lasts up to three months.